Dog Gut Health: How to Improve it in 5 Simple Steps

 1. Probiotics

 The vast majority of microorganisms exist within the digestive tract.
 A normal digestive tract contains both “good” and “bad” (pathogenic) bacteria.
-However, when a gut is traumatized, pathogenic bacteria can then take over the environment, overwhelming the “good guys” and creating poor gut health.
+However, when a gut is traumatized, pathogenic bacteria can take over, overwhelming the “good guys” and creating poor gut health.

-Probiotics encourage those helpful communities to flourish in the gut, working to crowd out the harmful bacteria and keep the system in homeostasis.
+Probiotics encourage those helpful communities to flourish in the gut, crowding out the harmful bacteria and keeping the system in homeostasis (balanced).

 Species-specific probiotics are even better.
 Each species of animal has its own specific microflora, so finding probiotics that have those host-specific traits means they’re at home in your animal’s gut, and therefore even more effective.